2026 Board of Directors

 Jose Resendiz, Secretary

-Director of Training & Communications at International Scholarship and Tuition Services
+Director of Learning & Development at International Scholarship and Tuition Services

 Jose is the Director of Training and Communications at International Scholarship and Tuition Services (ISTS) in Nashville, TN.
 His previous work experience includes working for a global telecom cost management software provider in various roles.
 This afforded him the opportunity to travel throughout the US and internationally.Living in East Nashville, he and his wife Sarah make use of the sidewalks throughout the neighborhood for their daily walks, while their 2 kids go for a bike ride.
 Having lived in Nashville for over 20 years, he has seen its growth and the challenges that face the multimodal aspect of safe transportation which contributed to his desire to join Walk Bike Nashville.
-When not working or volunteering, he enjoys spending time with his family, watching football, and outdoor grilling.
+When not working or volunteering, he enjoys spending time with his family, enjoying the outdoors, and exercising.

 Justin Bailey